akauppi/GroundLevel-firebase-es/packages/app/README.md

 [emul]
 ```

 We launch Docker for running the Firebase Emulators.
-This happens within the `packages/backend` folder, and uses its `firebase.json`.
-However, some parameters are more suitable for app development:

-- `--project=app`: this means you can observe (or modify) the data in the Emulator UI
-- `auth`: auth emulator is launched; we need it

 ```
 ...